 File under: Epic Heavy Rock, Pomp Rock, Progressive Hard Rock.

-For fans of Rush, Kansas, Uriah Heep and Captain Beyond.
+For fans of Rush, Styx, Uriah Heep, Captain Beyond and Warlord (U.S.).